 And if you know you’re spending too much money but don’t know how to stop why not try researching some ways to budget and save money?

-TASK: Read some articles about how to budget/ manage your finances and figure out which route is better for you; you personally tracking your money, or someone else/ an app doing it for you?
+TASK: Read some articles about how to budget/ manage your finances and figure out which route is best for you

 This is my favourite part of the list.
 While I have been giving you ways to enrich yourself and make yourself better, a key part of this is to understand that you are capable and have the resources to make yourself better.